Cornwall tourism chief warns holidaymakers could be taxed when visiting seaside

 “It is a time to have the debate, not rush into action, engage with people and look at the art of the possible,” he told local outlet Cornwall Live.

-It comes after Venice, in Italy, became the world’s first city to introduce a levy for tourists in an effort to thin the crowds that throng its canals.
+It comes after Venice, in Italy, became the world’s first city to introduce a levy for tourists to thin the crowds that throng its canals.

 Mr Bell says a Cornwall tax should be applied in tandem with neighbouring Devon to avoid forcing tourists away from Cornwall.
 “There is no point in Devon not having one and us having one,” he said.

-“The normal argument would be we need some distribution of the money that already goes to the majesty's treasury to instead go back into local levels,” he said.
+“The normal argument would be we need some distribution of the money that already goes to His Majesty’s Treasury to instead go back into local levels,” he said.

-He believes that tourists would be happy to pay the tax if they knew that the money was going back into the local economy.
+He believes that tourists would be happy to pay the tax if they knew that the money would go back into the local economy.

 “We have 85 per cent repeat business in Cornwall – holidaymakers who regularly return would want the levy to help Cornwall and its residents,” he said.
 “If holidaymakers want to contribute, if they think it’s going to the right cause, I wouldn’t mind.”